-The companies consolidated under the equity method in TAV Airports are mainly joint-ventures: TGS a ground-handling service company which is 50%-owned, ATU a company specialized in duty free and 50%-owned, Tibah Development and Tibah Operation which are 33%-owned and 51%-owned respectively and operating the Medine airport in Saudi Arabia and BTA Denizyollari which is 33.33%-owned.
+TAV Airports: The companies consolidated under the equity method in TAV Airports are mainly joint-ventures: 50% of parts of TAV Antalya have been acquired in May 2018 and which operates international airport of Antalya, TGS a ground-handling service company which is 50%-owned, ATU a company specialized in duty free and 50%-owned, Tibah Development and Tibah Operation which are 33%-owned and 51%-owned respectively and operating the Medine airport in Saudi Arabia and BTA Denizyollari which is 33.33%-owned.

-NV Luchthaven Schiphol ("Schiphol Group"), which operates Amsterdam Airport Schiphol, created with Aéroports de Paris SA a long-term industrial cooperation and capital 8% cross-equity investment agreement at the end of 2008 that created a leading alliance in the global airport industry.
+Royal Schiphol Group N.V ("Schiphol Group"), which operates Amsterdam Airport Schiphol, created with Aéroports de Paris SA a long-term industrial cooperation and capital 8% cross-equity investment agreement at the end of 2008 that created a leading alliance in the global airport industry.
 This industrial cooperation agreement between two of Europe's leading airport groups for an initial duration of 12 years represents a bold strategic move that has generated significant mutual benefits for both companies in all their core areas of business.